DTrejo/dtrejo.github.io/readme.md

+# dtrejo.com
+Source and static site generator for dtrejo.com.
+See blah.js for article generation code and motif.js for social image generation code.

-# Creating a new article
+## Creating a new article

 1. Copy `a-draft.md` to a new file named `<slug>.md` (example: `my-new-article.md`).
 2. Update frontmatter (`title`, `date`, optional `tags`, optional `layout`, optional `redirect`).